department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 The Enterprise Event Bus VASI ID is 3325, and [this is our entry (must be on VA network to view)](https://vaww.vear.ea.oit.va.gov/system_and_application_domain_defs_system_381405.htm) in the VASI registry.
 You may find your system’s VASI ID by visiting the [VA System Inventory (must be on VA network to view)](https://vaww.vear.ea.oit.va.gov/).

-**For non-LHDI clients**:
+**For Teams without a VASI ID**

+For clients that are not LHDI tenants:

-* If a prospective client system does not have a VASI ID, it will need to submit a LEAF intake request to get one.
+- Prospective client systems that do not have a VASI ID will need to submit a LEAF intake request to get one.

-**For new LHDI clients**:
+For clients that are LHDI tenants:

-* For new teams on Lighthouse Delivery Infrastructure (LHDI), please consult your LHDI Enablement Liaison to start the LEAF intake request and LHDI-specific onboarding.
+- Teams on the Lighthouse Delivery Infrastructure (LHDI) should consult their LHDI Enablement Liaison to submit a LEAF intake request.

 ### eMASS